On subgroups of semi-abelian varieties defined by difference equations: Introduction

-{\bf Introduction}
+\section{\bf Introduction}

-Consider the algebraic dynamics on an algebraic torus $T=\gm^n$ given by a matrix $M \in \GL_n(\Zz)$ Assume no root of unity is an eigenvalue of $M$.
-We show that any finite, equivariant map from another algebraic dynamics into $(T,M)$ arises from a group isogeny $\gm^n \to \gm^n$.
+Consider the algebraic dynamics on an algebraic torus $T=\gm^n$ given by a matrix $M \in \GL_n(\Zz)$.
+Assume no root of unity is an eigenvalue of $M$.
+We show that any finite, equivariant map from another algebraic dynamics into $(T,M)$ arises from a group isogeny $\gm^n \to \gm^n$ (see \ref{sketch-1} and more generally \ref{dyn}).
 In other words, the automorphism $x \mapsto x^M$ of $K(x)=K(x_1,\ldots,x_n)$ does not extend to any finite field extension, except those contained in $K(x_1^{1/m},\ldots,x_n^{1/m})$ for some $m\geq 1$.
-A similar statement is shown for Abelian varieties, and for semi-abelian varieties $A$.
+A similar statement is shown for abelian varieties, and in fact for semi-abelian varieties.

 More generally, we study irreducible difference equations of the form $n \si(x)=Mx$, with $M \in \End(A)$, $n \in \nat$; for instance the equation $\si(x)^3=x^2$ on $\gm$.
 We obtain a similar statement for the function field of such equations.